Alexis-Benamar/top1bot/README.md

 ## Ideas

-- If user submits more than 1 top1 in a 20 minute span, ignore request
+- If user submits more than 1 top1 in a 15 minute span, ignore request
 - Stats ? nb top1 per day / week / month / year ?
+- Only Admin can register channels